View

 </View>

-• View can be used in many contexts and, therefore, might require to be rendered using specific HTML tags, like ul or ol for lists of items.
-It can be achieved by using as property on both View and View.Item.
+• View can be used in many contexts and, therefore, might need to be rendered using specific HTML tags, like ul or ol for lists of items.
+This can be achieved by using the as property on both View and View.Item.

 <View as="ul" gap={2}>